Belgian spy scandal puts EU and Nato at risk

 "Brussels has now overtaken Vienna and there is now a greater density of so-called intelligence services from outside the EU in Brussels than here," Peter Gridling, the head of Austria's domestic intelligence agency, the BVT, said last year.

-The level of Russian aggression in Europe is higher now than 10 years ago, as Lithuania's report noted.
+The level of Russian aggression in Europe is higher now than 10 years ago, Lithuania's report noted.

 But even back in 2009, Alain Winants, the then head of Belgium's civilian security service, the VSSE, told EUobserver: "In Belgium, espionage, Russian espionage and from other countries, like the Chinese, but also others, [is] at the same level as the Cold War".